beckojr/beckojr.github.io/content/en/blog/azure-app-service.md

 ### How do you create and configure a web app ?

+The App Service plan created the underlying infrastructure needed to run the developer's applications.
+It this the first step in deploying a web application on App Service.

+The next step is to deploy a web app resource.
 The following command creates a web app stub using the Azure CLI:

 `az webapp create --name gs-node-app --plan as-getting-started-free --resource-group rg-blog-playground --runtime NODE:20-lts`